netzo/fresh-netzo/www/src/docs/netzo/ui/plugins/netzoDenoKV.md

 # `netzoDenoKV` (soon)

-Adds routes to serve a REST API for the [Deno KV](https://deno.com/deploy/docs/storage) database of the project.
+Adds routes to serve a flexible RESTful API for the [Deno KV](https://deno.com/deploy/docs/storage) datastore of the project.
+This API makes it possible to connect other applications to your KV store in any environment that can make HTTP requests.

 - **labels:** `routes`, `database`, `netzo`

 ## Usage

+### Fresh

 Register the plugin in `fresh.config.ts` and ensure `main.ts` and `dev.ts` are receive the `config` object as shown below.